 From the very start, her writings have illuminated the everyday dramas of ordinary people.
 Her books celebrate the power of love, the timeless bonds of family and the fascinating nuances of human nature.
 Today, she is an international best-selling, award-winning author, with millions of copies of her books in print in numerous countries and languages.
 According to Publishers Weekly, Wiggs writes with “refreshingly honest emotion,” and the Salem Statesman Journal adds that she is “one of our best observers of stories of the heart [who] knows how to capture emotion on virtually every page of every book.”
 Booklist characterizes her books as “real and true and unforgettable.”

 Her novels have appeared in the #1 spot on the New York Times Bestseller List, and have captured readers’ hearts around the globe.
-She is a three-time winner of the RITA Award, the highest honor given for a work of romantic fiction.
-Her recent novel, The Apple Orchard, is currently being made into a film, and the Lakeshore Chronicles are being developed into a series.
+In 2o2o, Susan will be releasing her newest novel, The Lost and Found Bookshop.

 The author is a former teacher, a Harvard graduate, an avid hiker, an amateur photographer, a good skier and terrible golfer, yet her favorite form of exercise is curling up with a good book.